blairjames/Heres_Johnny/README.md

 # Heres_Johnny
+Port Knocker!!!, big bopper, show stopper.

-Port Knocker, generates all permutations of input ports then uses them to port knock the target.
+Generates all permutations of input ports then uses them to port knock the target.

+Run Wireshark or tcpdump in parallel to provide protocol visibility.